This post is the first in a series focused on AI and how we can harness its capabilities and potential to further and optimize our creative practises.

 Will we ever get over the fear of AI?

-"The fear [of AI] will eventually subside to caution, and then collaboration, like most things as we learn to live side by side and augment our lives with the power of AI," says Loops co-founder, Scott Morrison.
+"The fear will eventually subside to caution, and then collaboration, like most things as we learn to live side by side and augment our lives with the power of AI," says Loops co-founder, Scott Morrison.

 Loops aims to be part of a positive shift